aindrelasaha/indian_currency_detection_and_recognition/README.md

-# Indian Currency Detection and Recognition
+# Indian Currency Detection and Recognition💰🪙💵

 ## 🎯 Goal
 The main purpose of this project is to **classify 7 different indian currencies** from the dataset (mentioned below) using various image detection/recognition models and comparing their accuracy.